 August 20 – filled-out Google Form to schedule an appointment at St. Luke’s BGC on September 15 (Emirates required the PCR swab testing to be done within 96 hours from flight schedule)

-August 26 – Alfa Moving advised us by this time to process a D-visa to have greater chance to be admitted entry to Sweden since there’s still an ongoing entry ban to Sweden as well for non-essential travel.
+August 26 – Alfa Moving advised us by this time to process a D-visa to have greater chance to be admitted entry to Sweden since Philippines is not part of the visa-free entry countries to Sweden and that there’s still an ongoing entry ban to Sweden as well for non-essential travel.
 We were also advised to contact the Swedish Embassy in Manila on how to process D-Visa.

 August 27 – tried to call Swedish Embassy in Manila the next day but unfortunately, wasn’t able to contact or speak with anybody.
 Researched and we saw that VFS Global processes the Schengen tourist visa.
 Tried also contacting VFS Global but unable to reach someone.
 Since we were told that D-visa is also considered as tourist visa, we checked the requirements for Schengen visa application.
 And because we can’t find anything regarding D-Visa application, we just decided to get all the requirements indicated in a Schengen Visa type of application.
 Also secured Travel Insurance from Paramount Life and General Insurance.
 Also began printing our online bank statements as supporting documents.

 August 28 – received soft copy of the apostille document for the authenticated employment contract of my husband.
-Also requested for notarization of my husband’s affidavit of work employment and sent the document to an Attorney located in Makati City via Grab (remember we’re still trying to process other documents for OEC at this time because of the confusion of my husband’s case whether he should present an OEC or CFO certificate)
+Also requested for notarization of my husband’s affidavit of work employment and sent the document to an Attorney located in Makati City via Grab (we were still trying to process other documents for OEC at this time because we’re just trying our best to secure these documents even if we were already given an assurance by the CFO for the sticker, just to be on the safe side).

 September 1 – appointment scheduled to VFS Global, submitted all our requirements for Schengen Visa application.
-The personnel was hesitant at first if they’ll accept our application since they’re not yet processing at this time tourist visa application.
+The personnel was hesitant at first if they’ll accept our application since D-Visa is not really part of their process and they’re also not yet processing at this time tourist visa applications.
 Explained gently that this should not be included as part of non-essential travel as we need to be in Sweden within 4 months of the validity period of our residence & working permit to avoid further consequences.
 The personnel went inside their office and came back and accepted our documents.
 We were advised to keep our lines open as the Swedish Embassy in Bangkok might need to contact us.
 We were told that normal processing times is 15 days.
 Kept our fingers crossed that we get our passports back on time for our flight on Sept.
 18.

 September 7 – received a call from Swedish Embassy in Bangkok asking us to process a D-Visa application form instead.
 Submitted the D-Visa application form at 4:08AM via email (already Sept 8 MNL time)

-September 8 – on the same day, received a reply from Swedish Embassy in Bangkok that both of our D-Visas have been granted.
+September 8 – on the same day at 3:36PM, received a reply from Swedish Embassy in Bangkok that both of our D-Visas have been granted.
 Yay!

 September 14 – went back to VFS Global in Makati City to retrieve our passports.
 Also received a hard printed copy of our Decision Letter for the approved Residence and Work Permit.